Brainstorming is a powerful tool used by professionals all over the world.

 5. Take small breaks:

 If I’ve hit a complete mental block, I find that taking a small break really does help.
-This isn’t a licence to pick up a tech gadget and start scrolling through Facebook, okay?
-I’m strongly recommend a short walk around the block, having a small sweat session by doing some star jumps in the lounge, soaking up some sun … whatever!
-I’ve solved some of my biggest mental blocks on a morning run or soaking in the bath with a glass of red wine, completely relaxed and removed from the session.
-Breaks are very important as they help with fresh thinking, so if you’re feeling overwhelmed take a well deserved one to rest your mind.
+Now this isn’t a licence to pick up a tech gadget and start scrolling through your favourite social media account.
+That will be the death of your session.
+I recommend taking short walk, doing some star jumps in the lounge, soaking up some sun … whatever!
+I’ve solved some of my biggest mental blocks on a morning run, or relaxing with a glass of wine.
+It completely relaxes me and this allows me to think much clearer.
+If you’re feeling overwhelmed during your session, take a well deserved break to rest your mind.

-How Brainstorming sessions have helped me to grow my business.
+How Brainstorming sessions have helped my business grow.

 Brainstorming is an important tool that I’ve used to grow my business.
 Many ideas birthed from these sessions have taken my business from stagnant to successful.
-After I’ve had a fantastic brainstorming session and spent a bit of time researching its viability, I always try to run it by my partner just to see if he thinks it will be a good idea, or a good fit for my brand (he is my biggest cheerleader).
-However, while it’s amazing to get a second opinion from someone you respect and trust, totally go with your own gut feeling on it.
+Once I’ve brainstormed those gem ideas and spent some time on research, I try to run them by my partner.
+It can be so valuable to get a objective opinion from someone you know and trust, especially if they have a good understanding of your brand + vision.
+While it can be valuable to get a second opinion from someone you respect and trust, go with your intuition!
 If it feels right to you then it’s definitely worth exploring … especially if you believe in it enough to make it work.
-The people who matter the most to you in life should support you on your wildest ventures, so don’t just get your toes wet – jump in!
+The people who matter the most to you in life will support your craziest ideas, so don’t just get your toes wet – jump in!